Last Updated on December 7, 2022

 18 – Explore Lanyu and its famous Warship Rock and Lover Cave

 More commonly known as Orchid Island, Lanyu is a small island off the east shore of Taiwan.
 Lanyu is an off-the-beaten-path hidden gem, one of Taiwan’s remotest islands, and is full of surprises.
 The island is just beautiful, there are so many things to see, on the island as well as off-shore.
 The marine life here is abundant and diving really is a treat.
-It’s also great in terms of culture, most people living there are from the Yami tribe, traditions are still strongly implemented.
+It’s also great in terms of culture, most people living there are from the Yami tribe, and traditions are still strongly implemented.
 You’ll easily be able to witness aboriginal life, more than on the mainland.

 19 – Discover Taitung’s aboriginal culture and tribes